Search

 If the borrower has a lower credit score or limited credit history, it may be more challenging to qualify for an unsecured loan or secure favourable terms.

-Limited Borrowing Capacity: Unsecured loans usually have lower borrowing limits compared to secured loans.
+Limited Borrowing Capacity: Unsecured loans usually have lower borrowing limits compared to secured business loans.
 Lenders may be cautious about extending large loan amounts without collateral, which means businesses or individuals may have limited access to the necessary funds for their financing needs.

 Potential Impact on Credit Score: Failing to repay an unsecured loan on time can negatively impact the borrower’s credit score.
 This can make it more challenging to secure future loans or credit at favourable terms.